 Your decision boils down to value.
 There really isn’t a marked difference between the two models.
-Currently, the original is available for ~$235.
-Once available on July 16, the Master will retail for $250.
+Currently, the original is available for ~$225 while the Master will retail for $250.
 The included XL earpads alone, make the new model worth it.
 Plus, you still benefit from V-Moda’s impeccable customer service and benefit from its Immortal Life Program.
 This allows you to trade in old V-Moda headphones for a coupon, which may grant up to a 50% discount on your next V-Moda cans.
 Fun fact: if you’re a current V-Moda M-100 owner, you can trade it in for the M-100 Master or another pair of over-ears.

 How do you connect them to your phone?

 Connecting is straightforward.
 V-Moda provides two 3.5mm cables, one of which features an in-line mic and remote, while the other specifically for daisy-chaining the V-M100 to another headset.
 The former is the main cable and allows access to Google Assistant or Siri by holding the button for a few seconds.
 It’s a one-button remote; volume adjustments require you to reach for your phone.

 Editor’s note: the “Bluetooth connectivity” score accounts for the headphones being analog only.

 What does the V-Moda Crossfade M-100 Master sound like?